 An Immersive Live Music Activation with Composer/Violinist/Educator Daniel Bernard Roumain (DBR)

-Conceptualized and directed by Daniel Bernard Roumain, EN MASSE is an audience-immersive, musical experience for variable instrumentation, scalable ensemble size and performance length.
-Adaptable for ensembles between 5 and 500 musicians from string quartets to marching bands EN MASSE is designed to work in both large public spaces (squares, stadiums, parks) as well as contained spaces (theaters, warehouses), and can last anywhere between 30 minutes, to a whole day immersive activation.
+Conceptualized and directed by DBR, EN MASSE is an immersive musical experience for variable instrumentation, scalable ensemble size, and performance length.
+Adaptable for ensembles between 5 and 500 musicians from string quartets to marching bands, EN MASSE is designed to work in both large public spaces (squares, stadiums, parks) as well as contained spaces (theaters, warehouses), and can last anywhere between 30 minutes to an entire day.

 Commissioned by the Mitchell Center for the University of Houston “Spirit of Houston” Marching Band, EN MASSE was created as a “deconstructed parade” with music direction by DBR.
 The band members took over Houston’s public park “Discovery Green,” creating a cross between a flash mob and a pep rally, a processional and pop-up recital.

-The creation process for EN MASSE is intended to involve multiple local community organizations, and student and professional musical ensembles, and takes place over the course of two visits by DBR during which he will offer workshops, masterclasses and coaching sessions to empower youth, and bring the community together.
+The creation process for EN MASSE is intended to involve multiple local community organizations, and student and professional musical ensembles, and takes place over the course of two visits by DBR during which he offers workshops, masterclasses and coaching sessions to empower youth and build community.
 The culminating activation of EN MASSE for the larger public is the result of a dynamic collaboration between DBR, local artists and the hosting organization.

 About Daniel bernard roumain (DBR)